NBC drops new ‘Law & Order’ trailer - NewsBreak

 NBC drops new ‘Law & Order’ trailer

-COLUMBUS, Ohio (WCMH) — “Law & Order” fans are getting a first look at what to expect in the comeback of the NBC classic series, which is scheduled to air Thursday, Feb.
-24 at 8 p.m.
+“Law & Order” fans are getting a first look at what to expect in the comeback of the NBC classic series, which is scheduled to air Thursday, Feb.
+24 at 7 p.m.

-NBC has released a new “first look” video promoting the return of the original “ripped from the headlines” show.‘The Courtship’ puts old twist on new reality dating show
+NBC has released a new “first look” video promoting the return of the original “ripped from the headlines” show.‘Chip ‘n Dale Rescue Rangers’ trailer: John Mulaney, Andy Samberg star in Disney’s new movie

 The trailer includes interviews with Season 21 cast members Anthony Anderson, Sam Waterston, Jeffrey Donovan, Camryn Manheim, Hugh Dancy and Odelya Halevi, along with “SVU” star Mariska Hargitay and “Organized Crime” frontman Christopher Meloni.